Community Engagement Team

 Constable Ben Hayward

-Constable Ben Hayward is lead on all initiatives related to mental health within the community that we serve.
-His role is vital to ensure that vulnerable people with significant mental health challenges are able to use the transit system safely.
+Constables Ben Hayward and Ronnie Randhawa are lead on all initiatives related to mental health within the community that we serve.
+The Mental Health Liaison role is vital to ensure that vulnerable people with significant mental health challenges are able to use the transit system safely.

 Cst.
-Hayward offers support and mentoring to Transit Police officers, to ensure they have the skills and resources to provide effective help.
-He manages files where there are repeated calls to police regarding the same individual, and creates solution-oriented policing strategies by working together with a variety of healthcare and community outreach partners to assist those people at their point of need.
+Hayward and Cst.
+Randhawa offers support and mentoring to Transit Police officers, to ensure they have the skills and resources to provide effective help.
+They manages files where there are repeated calls to police regarding the same individual, and creates solution-oriented policing strategies by working together with a variety of healthcare and community outreach partners to assist those people at their point of need.

 Rylan Armstrong